Pumpkin Vegan Cornbread Muffins (Perfect with Chili)

 How to make vegan buttermilk using apple cider vinegar

-Buttermilk is an important part of baked good.
+Buttermilk is an important part of baked goods.
 The lightly acidic milk, even non-dairy milk, combined with baking soda in a recipe adds lightness and tenderness.

-To make your own dairy-free buttermilk, whisk together apple cider vinegar with oat milk.
-Let this sit for 5 minutes while you prep the wet and dry ingredients in order to lightly curdle.
+To make your own dairy-free buttermilk, whisk together apple cider vinegar and oat milk.
+Let this sit for 5 minutes while you prep the wet and dry ingredients so that it will lightly curdle.

 Oat milk is higher in carbohydrates than other non-dairy milks, which is similar to dairy milk.
-Because of this higher carbohydrate, or sugar, content the oat milk will brown like cows milk, which is why I call for it here in this recipe.
+Because of this higher carbohydrate or sugar content, the oat milk will brown like cow’s milk, which is why I call for it here in this recipe.
+I prefer oat milk in many baking recipes, like my vegan chocolate cake recipe and honey pear muffins.

 You can use other non-dairy milks, but the muffins will be slightly paler in color.